VicdSpt/VicdSpt/README.md

 ## 🧑‍💻 About Me

 - 🔭 I'm currently learning at Wild Code School
-- 🌱 I'm always learning and exploring new technologies
+- 🌱 I'm always eager to learn and explore new technologies
-- 💬 Ask me about React, TypeScript, and modern web development
+- 💻 I like to build fun apps/projects and solve bugs
 - 📍 Based in Brussels, Belgium

 ---